An easy tomato basil soup recipe for one that takes just ten minutes to make and calls for six simple ingredients.

 Notes

 The type of canned tomatoes you use makes a big difference in this recipe.
-I like to use the brand Muir Glen because the tomatoes are sweeter and less acidic.
+I like using Muir Glen because the tomatoes are sweeter and less acidic.
+Add a pinch or two of granulated sugar if your soup is too acidic.
+This will balance the acidity.

 Nutrition